| I was to do only one more poster for Armadillo

 cultural poverty extant in Lennon’s death, I felt the

+first embrace of the calling of art.
 This bill holds a great deal of meaning for me.

 |